JavaScript Form Fundamentals: Submit & Data Extraction

 Look back at the HTML and notice the empty <section id="result"> below the form.
 We'll use that to display the submitted data.

-Let's use a function component to render each result item.
-At the bottom of your form-practice.js, add the following:
+Let's use a small helper function to render each result item.
+At the bottom of your index.js, add the following:

 function Results(data) {